wdmartin/archon/README.advanced.md

 Export the existing database from the old host with the following command.
-(You can find the proper values for <username> and <databasename> in the `config.inc.php` file in the Archon root directory.)
+(You can find the proper values for <username> and <databasename> in the `config.inc.php` file in the Archon root directory on your existing server.)

     mysqldump -u <username> -p <databasename> > archon.sql